jackcox15/Kairos/README.md

 - Not a Service: No company, no terms of service, no data collection
 - Not a Startup: No investors, no exit strategy, no growth metrics
 #### Instead: **Community owned infrastructure built through mutual aid principles.**
-#### Target Audience: Trusted network of vetted individuals distributed through small cells of aligned individuals.
-This is intentionally not mass-market, it's infrastructure for communities who need it.
+#### Target Audience: Trusted networks of like minded people.
+This is intentionally not mass-market, it's infrastructure for communities who need it or those who want to build it.

 # Alternative Transports
 While the main Kairos Network uses WireGuard for sovereignty reasons,